shachar2100/micrograd/README.md

 *   `engine.py`: Contains the implementation of the `Value` object and the core autograd engine (backpropagation).
 *   `nn.py`: Implements the neural network building blocks (`Module`, `Neuron`, `Layer`, `MLP`) on top of the `engine.py`.
-*   `test.py`: Includes tests to verify the correctness of micrograd by comparing its forward and backward passes with PyTorch.
-*   `demo.ipynb`: A Jupyter Notebook demonstrating a more complex binary classification example using micrograd.
+*   `demo.ipynb`: A Jupyter Notebook demonstrating a simple linear regreation problem example using micrograd.

 ## Getting Started